TataSher/bank_tech_test/README.md

 ### User Instructions

 1. Clone the repository
-2. Use <bundle install> to install the gems in the Gemfile
+2. Use 'bundle install' to install the gems in the Gemfile
 3. Open the REPL (IRB or similar)
 4. Type < require './lib/account.rb' >
 5. To start an account type < account = Account.new >